davidesantangelo/davidesantangelo.github.io/README.md

 # GitHub Page

-My personal github page based on the template taken from the github/personal-website repository.
+My personal GitHub page based on the template taken from the github/personal-website repository.

 ## Live